apache/kafka/README.md

 ### Installing ALL the jars to the local Maven repository ###
-The recommended command to build for both Scala 2.12 and 2.13 is:
+The recommended command to build for Scala 2.13 is:

     ./gradlewAll publishToMavenLocal